University Health’s pediatric burn program treats more than 300 kids a year from throughout South Texas with painful burns.

 Jennifer Northway, director of Adult and Pediatric Injury Prevention at University Health, suggests adults drink hot coffee in containers with lids when around small kids.
 “Little arms can flail and spill your coffee, resulting in harmful or damaging scald burns,” Northway said.

-Top five causes of serious child burns at University Hospital in 2016
+Top five causes of serious child burns at University Hospital

 - Soup or noodles